EP250827b/SN 2025wkm: An X-ray Flash-Supernova Powered by a Central Engine and Circumstellar Interaction: Analysis

 If EP250827b was the result of an off-axis GRB, we may expect to see late-rising radio emission as the GRB jet decelerates and spreads.
-Several studies searching for late-rising radio emission following SNe Ic-BL have been performed, with some promising candidates \citep{2003ApJ...599..408B, Soderberg+2006, Corsi2016, Corsi2024, 2025arXiv250715928S}.
-We compare our limits to GRB afterglow models generated by the \texttt{FIREFLY} code \citep{2024ApJ...976..252D}, where we assume a jet opening angle of $\theta_{\rm j} \approx 7^\circ$, electron powerlaw index $p = 2.133$, and fractions of energy imparted on the electrons and magnetic field of $\epsilon_{\rm e} = 0.1$ and $\epsilon_{\rm B} = 0.01$, respectively.
+Several studies searching for late-rising radio emission following SNe Ic-BL have been performed, with some promising candidates \citep{2003ApJ...599..408B, Soderberg+2006, Corsi2016, Corsi2024, 2025ApJ...995...61S}.
+We compare our limits to GRB afterglow models generated by the \texttt{FIREFLY} code \citep{2024ApJ...976..252D}, where we assume a jet opening angle of $\theta_{\rm j} \approx 7^\circ$, electron powerlaw index $p = 2.133$, and fractions of energy imparted on the electrons and magnetic field of $\epsilon_{\rm e} = 0.1$ and $\epsilon_{\rm B} = 0.01$, respectively, similar to values derived from afterglow modeling of LGRBs \citep{2002ApJ...571..779P, 2003ApJ...597..459Y, 2010ApJ...711..641C, Cenko2011, 2015ApJ...799....3R, 2021ApJ...911...14K, 2022ApJ...940...53S}.
 We vary the values of the total jet energy $E$ and circumburst density $n$ to determine what combinations are compatible with our radio limits.